flame-engine/flame/doc/tutorials/klondike/step2.md

 import 'package:flame/game.dart';

 class KlondikeGame extends FlameGame {
+  @override
+  Future<void> onLoad() async {
+    await Images.load('klondike-sprites.png');
   }
+}
 ```

-For now this class is empty, which means it provides exactly the same
+For now we only declared the `onLoad` method, which is a special handler that
+is called when the game instance is attached to the Flutter widget tree for the
+first time.
+You can think of it as a delayed asynchronous constructor.
+Currently, the only thing that `onLoad` does is that it loads the sprites image
-functionality as the base `FlameGame`, but we'll be adding more stuff inside
+into the game; but we will be adding more soon.
+Any image or other resource that
-very soon.
+you want to use in the game needs to be loaded first, which is a relatively slow
+I/O operation, hence the need for `await` keyword.

 Let's incorporate this class into the project so that it isn't orphaned.
 Open
 the `main.dart` find the line which says `final game = FlameGame();` and replace